How often should you update a trust fund in Pennsylvania?

 After reviewing the document, you may also determine that the terms and conditions you established no longer reflect your wishes.
 For example, you may have said that your daughter can receive the assets held in the trust for her after she got married.
 However, your daughter may have informed you that she does not want to get married.
 In this instance, she would be unable to inherit the assets left for her in your trust, so you may wish to change the stipulations, allowing her to receive them when she reaches age 35 instead.

 When you have questions or concerns about the terms, conditions, and beneficiaries named in your trust fund, you’ll need to enlist the help of a competent attorney.
-The legal team at Friedman Schuman can help guide you through the process of reviewing and altering your trust fund or setting one up if you have not done so already.
+The legal team at Friedman Schuman Layser can help guide you through the process of reviewing and altering your trust fund or setting one up if you have not done so already.
 Contact us today to learn more about how we can help you.

 News & Resources